apintok/restletapi/README.md

 ## Installation :pen:

-It should be a standard installation using `npm install` after downloading the code.
+1. Download the repo code

+2. Run npm install

+3. Create a config.env file

+It's necessary to have a config.dev which will contain the authentication data that will be used to build the oAuth Object.

+Note that there isn't a config.env file in this repo has it contains sensitive data.
+See below the structure:

 ---

 ## Current Funcionality :heavy_check_mark:

--> In order for oAuth to work with a different number of URL parameters, which are used to built the _Signature_.
+In order for oAuth to work with a different number of URL parameters, which are used to built the _Signature_.
 The URL parameters need to be encoded in alphabetical order;

--> Rule above applies to all parameters entered in the encoded data.
+Rule above applies to all parameters entered in the encoded data.

 ```javascript
 const arrange = data.sort();